exercism/v3/languages/fsharp/docs/README.md

 - [Assemblies][assemblies]

-The following student-facing docs should be written:
+The following student-facing documents should be written:

 - Naming conventions
 - Code style